A Koopman framework for rare event simulation in stochastic differential equations: Importance sampling using the Koopman operator

 \subsection{Dynamic mode decomposition methods}

-Dynamic mode decomposition (DMD) methods are a class of data-driven methods that can compute eigenvalues and eigenfunctions of a (stochastic) dynamical system's (stochastic) Koopman operator.
+Dynamic mode decomposition (DMD) methods are a class of data-driven methods that can \revi{approximate} eigenvalues and eigenfunctions of a (stochastic) dynamical system's (stochastic) Koopman operator.
 The original DMD method was presented in \cite{schmid2010dynamic} as means of model reduction for complex fluid flows.
 Low-dimensional behavior was extracted from time series data comprising snapshots of high-fidelity fluid dynamics simulations.
 The connection between DMD and the spectral objects of the Koopman operator was made clear by \cite{rowley2009spectral,tu2013dynamic}, and there has since been considerable interest in developing more effective and efficient DMD methodologies and variants.

-DMD methodologies typically use only sample trajectories of the system to compute the Koopman eigenvalues and eigenfunctions, by indirectly approximating the infinitesimal generator \cite{vcrnjaric2019koopman,williams2015data}.
+DMD methodologies typically use only sample trajectories of the system to \revi{approximate} the Koopman eigenvalues and eigenfunctions, by indirectly approximating the infinitesimal generator \cite{vcrnjaric2019koopman,williams2015data}.
 To avoid introducing errors due to these approximations of the generator, we use the analytical form of the SDE, which in turn provides access to the exact form of the generator of the sKO semigroup.
-In particular, we compute Koopman eigenfunctions and eigenvalues using a recently developed variant of DMD called \emph{infinitesimal generator EDMD} \cite{klus2019datadriven}.
+In particular, we \revi{approximate} Koopman eigenfunctions and eigenvalues using a recently developed variant of DMD called \emph{infinitesimal generator extended dynamic mode decomposition} (gEDMD) \cite{klus2019datadriven}.
 The approach is based on using the stochastic Koopman generator in \eqref{eq:generator} directly.
 We summarize the main steps in the approach here.

 Fix a set of test points $\{x_i\}_{i = 1}^m$ drawn from a probability measure $\mu$ and a set of twice continuously differentiable basis functions $\{\psi_k(x)\}_{k = 1}^n$.\footnote{In our numerical experiments, we find that collecting test points from sample trajectories tends to produce better results (when validated on separate testing data) than prescribing some arbitrary measure $\mu$.} Suppose the stochastic process $\{X_t\}$ evolves according to \eqref{eq:sde}.
 The main idea is to project the action of the Koopman generator onto the basis functions.
 Following the notation of \cite{klus2019datadriven}, let $\psi(x) = [\psi_1(x), \ldots, \psi_n(x)]^T$, define $\de \psi_k(x) \coloneqq (\mathcal{A}\psi_k)(x)$, and define